-There are six mandatory units, three internal and three external.
-Learners must complete and achieve at Near Pass grade or above in all mandatory external units.
-Learners must complete all three mandatory internal units and achieve a Pass or above in at least two units.
+There are four mandatory units, two internal and two external.
+Learners must complete and achieve at Near Pass grade or above in all mandatory external units and achieve a Pass or above in all mandatory internal units.

 Optional units

 Learners must complete at least two optional units.